What’s the right ratio of temporary warehouse staff vs. full time staff?

 Full-time staff at Amware Fulfillment, for instance, get to know not only their clients’ products and packaging requirements; they get to know the clients themselves and develop a strong sense of ownership in their work output.

 Quality problems – inaccurate orders, late deliveries, improper packaging – lead to disgruntled customers who may choose to buy elsewhere.
 Acquiring a new customer costs you five times more than retaining an existing one.
-Investing in quality fulfillment is part of that cost of retention.
+Investing in quality eCommerce order fulfillment is part of that cost of retention.

 The Pandemic changes things